Berry opens at Olympic trials: 'I want to impact the world' - WHIZ News

-The hammer thrower, who forced the U.S. Olympic world into an uncomfortable conversation about demonstrations at the games, finished sixth in qualifying at track and field trials Thursday.
+The hammer thrower, who forced the U.S. Olympic world into an uncomfortable conversation about raised fists, kneeling and other demonstrations at the games, finished sixth in qualifying at track and field trials Thursday.
 She’ll be in the final Saturday competing for one of three tickets to Tokyo.

 “Today means a lot to me,” said the 31-year-old mom, who wore a T-shirt emblazoned with the words ‘Activist Athlete.’
 “My message is very powerful.
 I want to impact the world.”

+The best contest of the night was the women’s shot put final, where Raven Saunders, decked out in a green Hulk mask, broke the meet record with a throw of 65 feet-5 inches (19.96 meters), only to watch Jessica Ramsey top that mark a few minutes later at 66-0 1/4 (20.12).

+Berry’s next chance to put on a show will come in the hammer finals Saturday afternoon, when the forecast high is 102 (39 Celsius).

-Her opening gestures, which came as she was introduced to a crowd of a few hundred watching the hammer area just outside of Hayward Field, wouldn’t have been news were it not for the voice Berry has found since she raised her fist on the medals stand two summers ago at the Pan-Am Games in Peru.
+Her opening gestures Thursday, which came as she was introduced to a crowd of a few hundred watching the hammer area just outside the main stadium, wouldn’t have been news were it not for the voice she has found since she raised her fist on the medals stand two summers ago at the Pan-Am Games in Peru.

 After her demonstration in Lima, Berry received a yearlong probation for violating international rules that ban protests and demonstrations inside the lines.